matthieugomez/EconPDEs.jl/README.md

 In all other cases, I assume that the derivative of the value function is zero at the boundaries.
 This is the right boundary condition if boundaries are reflecting (i.e. models in which the state space is theorically unbounded, but needs to be bounded for numerical solution)

-To specify different boundary conditions, see an example in the `BoltonChenWang` model. in the `examples` folder.
+To specify different boundary conditions, see an example in the `BoltonChenWang` model in the `examples` folder.